Swiss committee says parliament should ditch debate on U.S. tax deal

-Switzerland has built the world's biggest offshore financial centre, with more than $2 trillion (1.27 trillion pounds) in assets, on the back of its confidentiality laws, but has come under fire since the financial crisis as struggling economies elsewhere seek to plug budget gaps by clamping down on tax evasion.
+Switzerland has built the world's biggest offshore financial centre, with more than $2 trillion in assets, on the back of its confidentiality laws, but has come under fire since the financial crisis as struggling economies elsewhere seek to plug budget gaps by clamping down on tax evasion.

 If the lower house were to follow the recommendation not to debate the draft law, or if they reject it next week, it would severely limit Switzerland's options to free its banks from the threat of criminal action from the United States.